 An enhanced version of face recognition is also included in this new model.
 The updated version allows users to enter name and ages for the people in the photos.
 They can also search under a name and view a slide show of images of that person.

 The start-up time for the camera is just 1.2 seconds, which is a 20 per cent improvement on the previous model.
 Also quick is the shooting rate at 2.3 shots-per-second even at full 12.1 megapixel mode.
 It also offers 10 shots-per-second on the optional High Speed Burst mode.

 Lumix (Panasonic) have a reputation for making excellent cameras, however all the different modes and settings can take a lot of setting up and understanding.
 If a camera such as this is left purly on automatic modes the user will never get the full benifit of the features this camera has to offer.

-To fully exploit it's potential owners would certainly benefit from a photography tips DVD or even some one to one photography training.
+To fully exploit it's potential owners would certainly benefit from our Ultimate Beginners Course or even some one to one photography training.